COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 Support for people in rented accommodation

-Regulations in force until at least 31 May2021 require landlords to give tenants six months’ notice (three months’ if notice was served between 26 March and 28 August 2020) of their intention to seek possession of rented property (i.e. serve notice that they want to end the tenancy).
+Regulations in force until 31 May2021 require landlords to give tenants six months’ notice (three months’ if notice was served between 26 March and 28 August 2020) of their intention to seek possession of rented property (i.e. serve notice that they want to end the tenancy).
+This reduces to a requirement to give four months’ notice from 1 June 2021.
+In the case of non-serious rent arrears cases only, it reduces further from four to two months’ notice on 1 August.
+‘Serious’ rent arrears is when the arrears are more than four months’ worth (up to 31 May 2021 this is six months’ worth).
+In the case of serious rent arrears, the notice period is reduced to four weeks.

-This protection covers most tenants in the private and social rented sectors in England and Wales, and all grounds of evictions except in the most serious circumstances such as anti-social behaviour, fraud and arrears greater than six months’ rent.
+This protection covers most tenants in the private and social rented sectors in England and Wales, and all grounds of evictions except in the most serious circumstances such as anti-social behaviour, fraud and serious rent arrears as set out above.
 It includes possession of tenancies in the Rent Act 1977, the Housing Act 1985, the Housing Act 1996 and the Housing Act 1988.

 The Government has also made clear that where tenants do experience financial difficulties as a result of the pandemic, landlords and tenants should work together and exhaust all possible options, such as flexible payment plans which take into account a tenant’s individual circumstances, to ensure cases only end up in court as an absolute last resort.

 Further Regulations prevent the enforcement of evictions (other than in limited circumstances) until 31 May 2021.
+This has not been extended.
 Circumstances where evictions can still be enforced are cases where the court is satisfied that:

 - the claim is against trespassers who are persons unknown; or